MoonEater0912/SyntheticDID/readme.md

 Set omega_type="match" to degrade the model to a Synthetic Control estimator (getting rid of the intercept, i.e., $\omega_0$).
 However, when omega_type is set to 'match', the optimizer may fail to converge if the treatment group's characteristics lie outside the convex hull of the donor pool (where it will likely return uniform weights, i.e., degraded to a DID estimator).
 In such scenarios, one might consider relaxing the non-negativity constraint to allow for negative unit weights (negative_omega = True).
 However, it is critical to note that this approach introduces the risk of arbitrary extrapolation, which may undermine the structural validity of the synthetic control.

-To achieve sparser omega weights to improve interpretability, set sparse_threshold to a positive number (like 0.1) and zeta_omega=0.
-Once the weights are estimated, any value below the threshold of `1 / len(omegas)` is set to zero, and the remaining weights are re-scaled to sum to 1.
+To achieve sparser omega weights to improve interpretability, set sparse_threshold to a positive number `k` (like 0.1) and zeta_omega=0.
+Once the weights are estimated, any value below the threshold of `k / len(omegas)` is set to zero, and the remaining weights are re-scaled to sum to 1.
 Note: This approach violates the standard SDID assumptions, so use it sparingly.

 After calling model.fit(), you can access the ATT calculated via different methods::